thiagokokada/blog/2024-08-19/01-quick-bits-go-automatically-downloads-a-newer-toolchain-if-needed.md

   dr-xr-xr-x  77 user  staff   2.4K 19 Aug 12:02 src
   ```

-By the way, this only works well because Go binaries are static, one of the
+By the way, this only works well because Go toolchain binaries are static.
-things that make the language [reasonable
-good](/2024-07-29/02-go-a-reasonable-good-language.md).

 While I don't like a program downloading random binaries from the internet, I
 like what Go is doing here.
 It makes the whole bootstrapping process for a Go